develCuy/community-hub/src/docs/security-model/README.md

 This multisig wallet can be used to upgrade core Optimism smart contracts without upgrade delays.

 Please also keep in mind that just like any other system, **the Rollux codebase may contain unknown bugs** that could lead to the loss of some or all of the assets held within the system.
-[The Rollux smart contract codebase has been audited, and is based upon the repeatedly audited Optimism codebase](https://github.com/ethereum-optimism/optimism/tree/develop/technical-documents/security-reviews) but **audits are not a stamp of approval** and **a completed audit does not mean that the audited codebase is free of bugs.**
+[The Rollux smart contract codebase has been audited, and is based upon the continually-audited Optimism codebase](https://github.com/sys-labs/rollux/tree/develop/technical-documents/security-reviews) but **audits are not a stamp of approval** and **a completed audit does not mean that the audited codebase is free of bugs.**
 It’s important to understand that using Rollux inherently exposes you to the risk of bugs within the Rollux or Optimism codebase, and that you use Rollux at your own risk.

 ## Security Model FAQ